Finitary conditions for graph products of monoids: Introduction

 Recall that a ring is left noetherian if every left ideal is finitely generated and is left coherent if every finitely generated left ideal has a finite presentation.
 For monoids there are two natural choices for replacements for each of these notions.
 Those depending on left congruences are known as left noetherianity and left coherency and those depending on left ideals as weak left noetherianity and weak left coherency.
 In terms of understanding their behaviour with respect to direct products, let alone graph products, left coherency and left noetherianity are mysterious.
 The direct product of two left coherent monoids need not be left coherent, although the direct product of a left coherent monoid with a finite monoid is \cite{gould:2020}.
 It is not known whether an arbitrary direct product of left noetherian monoids is left noetherian, although again it is known that the direct product of a left noetherian monoid with a finite monoid is again left noetherian \cite{miller:2019}.

 We are therefore led to examine weak left noetherianity and weak left coherency.
-The former property again does not pass up perfectly to a graph product from the vertex monoids; essentially, the non-group vertex monoids must all be adjacent with the exception of at most one pair, precisely stated in Theorem~\ref{wln}.
-Via a standard argument, a monoid is left noetherian if and only if it has the ascending chain condition on left ideas.
-If we consider the ascending chain condition on {\em principal} left ideas (ACCPL), then we do have a completely positive result - Theorem \ref{acc} states that a graph product has ACCPL if and only if so does each vertex monoid.
+The former property again does not pass up perfectly to a graph product from the vertex monoids.
+For the graph product to be weakly left noetherian, in addition to each vertex monoid being weakly left noetherian all but finitely many must be groups.
+Further, the non-group vertex monoids must be adjacent to all but finitely many vertex monoids; the precise conditions are stated in Theorem~\ref{wln}.
+Via a standard argument, a monoid is left noetherian if and only if it has the ascending chain condition on left ideals.
+If we consider the ascending chain condition on {\em principal} left ideals (ACCPL), then we do have a completely positive result - Theorem \ref{acc} shows that a graph product has ACCPL if and only if so does each vertex monoid.
 The situation for weak left coherency is equally pleasing.
 Our main result, Theorem~\ref{thm:wlc}, gives that a graph product of monoids is weakly left coherent if and only if so is each vertex monoid.
 This we do by examining two finitary conditions of importance in their own right: that of being left ideal Howson and that of being finitely left equated (FLE).
 The former is also called being finitely (left) aligned \cite{exel:2018} and the latter is equivalent to monogenic left monoid acts having finite presentations \cite{dasar:2024}; their conjunction is equivalent to being weakly left coherent \cite{gould:1992}.
 In Theorems~\ref{thm:howson} and \ref {thm:aagh} respectively we show that a graph product of monoids is left ideal Howson (respectively, FLE) if and only if so is each vertex monoid.
 Consequently, we deduce Theorem~\ref{thm:wlc}, which says that a graph product of monoids is weakly left coherent if and only if so is each vertex monoid.

 Figure~\ref{fig:theprops} indicates the relationships between the finitary conditions considered.
 Note that each condition has a left-right dual for which the corresponding left-right dual result holds.
 For convenience we omit the reference to `left' below.